simh/simh/0readme_ethernet.txt

     vde_switch -s /tmp/switch1 -tap tap0 -m 666
     ifconfig tap0 192.168.6.1 netmask 255.255.255.0 up

     # Build and Run simulator and:
        sim> attach xq vde:/tmp/switch1  #simulator uses IP address 192.168.6.2

 OSX:
     The macports package manager (http://www.macports.org) can be used to install the net/vde2 package.

 -------------------------------------------------------------------------------
 Another alternative to direct pcap and tun/tap networking on all environments is NAT (SLiRP) networking.
 NAT networking is limited to only IP network protocols so DECnet, LAT and Clusting can't work on a NAT connected interface, but this may be the easiest solution for many folks.

        sim> attach xq nat:

 The simulator can use static IP addresses of 10.0.2.4 thru 10.0.2.14 with a netmask of 255.255.255.0 and a gateway of 10.0.2.2 and a nameserver of 10.0.2.3.
 If the simulated machine uses DHCP it will get the address 10.0.2.15.
 Various NAT based parameters can be configured on the attach command.
 HELP XQ ATTACH will provide useful information.
-Host to simulator connectivitiy can be achieved for a simulator which gets its IP address via DHCP with the following
+Host to simulator connectivity can be achieved for a simulator which gets its IP address via DHCP with the following
 command:

        sim> attach xq nat:tcp=2323:10.0.2.15:23,tcp=2121:10.0.2.15:21

 The host computer can telnet to localhost:2323 to reach the simulator via telnet, etc.

 Additionally NAT based networking is useful to allow host systems with WiFi networking to a) reach the simulated system and b) allow the simulated system to reach out to the Internet.

 Note: As mentioned above, NAT networking is specifically capable of providing
       TCP/IP connectivity.
 Only expect TCP and UDP traffic to pass through the interface.
 Do not expect ICMP traffic (ping mostly) to traverse the NAT boundary.
-This restriction is a conseqence of host platform and network limitations regarding direct user mode code generating ICMP packets.
+This restriction is a consequence of host platform and network limitations regarding direct user mode code generating ICMP packets.